Why are some prices subject to VAT?

 You can pay using any of the following:

-Cheque (please allow a minimum of 7 working days for clearance), Postal Order or bankers draft.
+Cheque (please allow a minimum of 7 working days for clearance), Postal Order or Bankers Draft.
 Alternatively, you can pay using online banking

 The average transfer time is approximately 2-4 weeks.
 We ensure that every transfer is completed as quickly as possible.
 However, we cannot commence the transfer until we receive ALL the required documents.
 We take great care of your documents but cannot accept any responsibility for their safety once forwarded to the DVLA, although, it is extremely rare for documents to be lost.

-If you are buying a registration that has never previously been issued or assigned to a vehicle, the transfer usually takes between 7-14 days.
-This is because no donor vehicle needs \r\ninspecting by the Department of Transport.
-These registrations are held on a Certificate of Entitlement, carrying us as the 'Purchaser' and our customer as the 'nominee' thus minimising the amount of administration required.
+If you are buying a registration that has never previously been issued or assigned to a vehicle, the transfer usually takes between 3-7 days.
+This is because no donor vehicle needs inspecting by the DVLA.
+These registrations are held on a V750 Certificate of Entitlement, carrying New Reg as the 'Purchaser' and our customer as the 'nominee' thus minimising the amount of administration required.

 Where the registration has previously been assigned to another vehicle there may be a need for an inspection of the donor vehicle prior to completing the transfer.
 In order to make a vehicle ready for transfer, the donor vehicle must be taxed and must hold a current MOT certificate.
 These documents may take a few weeks to reach us from the donor.

-In addition to the time required to obtain the above documents the governing bodies themselves require ample time to process transfer applications.
+In addition to the time required to obtain the above documents, the governing bodies themselves require ample time to process transfer applications.

-No. You are only buying the registration and the right to transfer it to a vehicle of your choice.
+No. You are only buying the registration mark and the right to transfer it to a vehicle of your choice.

-Unfortunately transfers are not possible to 'Q' registered vehicles.
+Unfortunately, transfers are not possible to 'Q' registered vehicles.
 At present 'Q' prefix registration marks are non-transferable.

 Yes.
-All motorbikes (including mopeds) can participate freely, provided the normal requirements of the transfer facility are met.
+All motorbikes (including mopeds) can participate freely, provided the normal requirements of the number transfer facility are met.

 The rule is; you cannot make a vehicle look newer than it actually is by transferring a younger year letter.
 For example, ABC 8W cannot be transferred to a vehicle originally registered as NDF 715P as this would make it look younger.The same applies to 'S' prefix registration marks, these can only be assigned to vehicles first registered as new on or after the 1st of August 1998.
 Vehicle registration marks that do not contain a year identifier may be assigned to a vehicle of any age.

 There are many reasons why the system of assigning registration marks is so strict.
 The most obvious reason is that registrations are a method of law enforcement and as such the integrity and clarity of the transfer system must be upheld.

-16. My V5 document says my registration mark is 'non-transferable'.
+My V5C says my registration mark is 'non-transferable'.
 Can I transfer a New Reg onto my vehicle?

-Yes, in some cases.
-Although you cannot transfer or retain a non-transferable registration mark, the vehicle can receive a registration mark providing the non-transferable registration mark is not a 'Q' prefix, and providing the vehicle meets the normal conditions of the Sales, Transfer and Retention schemes.
+Although you cannot transfer or retain a non-transferable number, the vehicle can receive a registration number providing the non-transferable number is not a Q' mark and providing the vehicle meets the normal conditions of the Cherished Transfer, Retention and Sale of Marks schemes.

 What happens if I need to tax or MOT my vehicle while the registration transfer is being processed?

 If the recipient vehicle already has a private registration mark can I transfer both at the same time?

 We handle thousands of transfers every year and one of the largest drains to our human resource is handling progress reports.
 New Reg respectfully request that you avoid telephoning our transfer office unless it is absolutely urgent as this reduces the amount of available time to process your paperwork.
 Should your telephone call be unavoidable, you may call us on 01772 566402.
 Please ensure that you have read all correspondence from New Reg before making your call.

-21. I paid a deposit by credit card but would now like to pay the balance also by credit card.
+I paid a deposit by credit card but would now like to pay the balance also by credit card.
 Is this okay?

 What happens to my payment if I change my mind before the transfer has been completed and I no longer want the registration mark I have agreed to buy from you?

-23. Do I have to keep the registration on my vehicle for a certain time before I can transfer it again?
+Do I have to keep the registration on my vehicle for a certain time before I can transfer it again?

 All acrylic plates are supplied with a protective film used to prevent damage to the plates.
 This film must be removed before use.